psychemedia/sin-eater-resources/src/_ross.md

 The source is claimed as *The Hereford Times*, 14/8/1986, but the original seems to be a story that appeared in the Ross Gazette of Thursday 16 December 1886, and reprinted again in the edition of Thursday 26 June 1913, p5-6.
 The author was a certain "EREGEN", who seems to be a regular contributor.
 For example, at the start of 1888, they author serialisation of *The Last of the Rudhalls, A Tale of the Civil Wars in Herefordshire, with Local Sketches* in that same newspaper.

+Perhaps most interesting of all for *our* tale, however, is the reference in the story to "Jack the Scape", _a gaunt, miserable old man, who lived by himself in a hovel on the Walford-road, and frequently figured at funerals, as "The Sin-Eater"_...

 ```{admonition} EREGEN's 'THE STORY OF " THE OLD WALK ;"', December 16th, 1886
 :class: dropdown